christ-offer/gpt-functions-gui/README.md

 If the request succeeds, return the output of the code or the filename of the saved output(s) image_to_text
-If the request succeeds, return the text caption/description
+If the request succeeds, return the text caption/description read_file
+If the request succeeds, return the content of the file edit_file
+If the request succeeds, return the filename of the saved file.
+Not the content of the file

 ```